4G or satellite broadband for your home or business?

 First and foremost, don't make the mistake of thinking that 4G is something that can only be used on smartphones.
 That's no more true than electricity being something that can only be used for lighting.

 4G is already being used to provide a fast, stable and cost-effective broadband connection to tens of thousands of homes and businesses across the entire UK - and especially those that cannot get good broadband speeds over their landlines.
+Satellite broadband on the other hand should only really be considered as the option of last resort, when no other form of connectivity is available to you.

 4G is a set of frequencies used by mobile network operators - such as EE and Vodafone - to transmit fast broadband from masts.
 It's completely separate from the frequencies used to make and receive voice calls on mobile phones and it's easiest to think of it as being very similar to wifi - just much more far-reaching.